bug7a/basic.js-examples/README.md

 ### Information

-Object-based project examples for programming beginners.<br>
+Object-based project examples for programming beginners.
 And JavaScript library for developing dynamic user interfaces.<br />

 * The first 10 projects are specifically designed to help you learn software development logic.
 * HTML and CSS codes are written automatically by the library.
 Thus, students can initially focus only on algorithm development.